-The first of the above questions applies to a wide variety of situations.
-For instance, whether a robot in a factory can be given assembly instructions that it cannot understand until the assembly process starts, or whether a robot can be given a map that it can only understand when it starts to navigate its environment.
-An even more interesting situation occurs when a robot can interact with a human or another robot in a predefined way only when a series of conditions are met.
-The latter two questions extend the same concept towards more concrete aspects: whether these encoded instructions can be adapted to current robotic algorithms and workflows, extending previous works relying on random movement, and, finally, whether instructions understood by the robots can, \textit{simultaneously}, validate that all processes are working properly.
-Thus, we are asking whether a single framework can define both end-to-end data validation and define encoded instructions that enable a robot to securely and safely interact with its environment.
+The first question applies to a wide variety of situations.
+For instance, consider whether a robot in a factory can be given assembly instructions that it cannot understand until reaching the respective step in the assembly process, or whether a mobile robot can be given a map that it cannot understand until it is navigating the respective location in its environment.
+An even more complex situation occurs when a robot can interact with a human or another robot in a certain way only when a series of conditions are met.
+The latter two questions deal with practical considerations: whether encoded instructions can be adapted to standard robotic algorithms and workflows and whether robots can use encoded instructions to simultaneously validate all processes involved in a mission.
+In short, we are asking whether a single framework can provide end-to-end data validation and provide encoded instructions that enable a robot to securely and safely interact with its environment.

-These considerations cover the validation of a robot's operation from end to end: from validating sensor data and the correct operation of actuators to validating mission instructions and information received from an external controller.
-In our experiments, we consider a navigation or exploration mission where a priori information (features) about the environment is available to the mission controller or robot operator (operator hereinafter).
-In this scheme, an operator generates a set of encoded instructions by hashing the description of a set of landmarks (waypoints) in the environment.
-The set of encoded landmarks is then given for autonomous robots which utilize them to navigate the objective environment with zero a priori knowledge of it.
-The encoded landmarks are given to the robots in the form of a navigation graph which also includes information about how to navigate between consecutive landmarks.
-Because all information is encoded, we minimize the amount of raw data a priori exposed at the robots.
+We consider the validation of a robot's operation from end to end: validating sensor data, the correct operation of actuators, mission instructions, and information received from an external controller.
+We conduct proof-of-concept experiments in a navigation mission in which limited {\it a priori} information about the environment is available to the mission controller or human operator.
+In this scheme, an operator generates a set of encoded instructions by hashing the description of a set of landmarks in the environment that serve as navigation waypoints.
+The encoded set of landmarks is given to the autonomous robots, which use them to navigate a realistic environment without any other {\it a priori} knowledge.
+The encoded landmarks are nodes in a navigation map that is given to the robots in the form of a graph.
+The graph edges encode information about how to navigate between consecutive landmarks.
+Because all information is encoded, we minimize the amount of raw data exposed to the robots {\it a priori}.